Officer Sharky reporting for duty

 Away from the computer, I’m peaceful and mindful of my rights as a citizen and resident of the United States, and I think Dutta’s perspective is myopic and disturbing.
 While Dutta gives sound tactical advice (civilians may refuse a search, choose to remain silent, ask for a lawyer, and determine whether they are under arrest or free to go), the op-ed ignores the us-versus-them culture.
 Distinguishing police from the public, whose peace and safety they have sworn to protect, may psychologically enable police to abuse their powers and harm innocents.

-Racism on the server was severely punished, so was less of a problem than in other spaces.
+Racism on the server was severely punished, so was less of a problem than in other places.
 The majority of players in the server are white, and some white players may role play with an avatar that is not white, in an often mocking and stereotypical way that exposes their privilege away from the computer.
-The fact that real life police often profile and discriminate against communities of color exacerbates the cultural divide between police and citizens, which is why the events in Ferguson struck a nerve around the world.
+The fact that real life police often profile and discriminate against communities of color exacerbates the cultural divide between police and citizens, which is why the events in Ferguson struck a nerve around the country, and the world.

 I remain an upstanding virtual police officer in the server, and as long as I am, I will continue to play that role and apply the authority vested in me in the game.
 I hope to remain mindful of the us-vs-them divide and assert myself peacefully and positively in real life.